 Many surveillance initiatives, such as monitoring new and reemerging antimicrobial resistance (e.g., Carbapenem-Resistant Enterobacteriaceae (CRE)), are conducted entirely based on laboratory observation findings and are only made possible through electronic laboratory reporting (ELR), since manual data collection processes are too resource intensive.
 CSTE convened an AR/ELR Workgroup to focus on best practices and issues related to capturing CRE in HL7 2.5.1 standard format for reporting purposes to Public Health Agencies (PHA).

 The purpose of this document is to capture AR/ELR workgroup members’ experience with receiving and processing CRE ELRs from laboratories and recommend related best practices for working with laboratories and CRE ELR messages.
-Although the focus of the workgroup is on CRE reporting, these best practices may be applicable to surveillance for other antimicrobial resistant organisms.
+PHAs are the primary audience for these best practices, but many recommendations are closely tied to laboratory systems and practices and may applicable to those settings.
+Although the focus of the workgroup is on CRE reporting, these best practices may also be applicable to surveillance for other antimicrobial resistant organisms.

 Communicating with Labs